Frivols Quilts

 This is my last introduction to the series of small-tins-with-fabrics, called Frivols.
 Although the other day, one of my non-sewing friends asked me how my Frizzles were doing.
 I think she was about right.
 The little freebie with this tin is a couple of fabric quilt labels, seen in the lower center with the sleigh.

-This is a line of blue-toned traditional fabric by Edyta Sitar, before she left the Moda hive and jumped over to Andover.
+This is a line of blue-toned traditional fabric by a noted designer, before she left the Moda hive and jumped over to Andover.
 This design doesn’t call for any extra background fabrics, and makes a smallish table runner, 15″ by 35.”
 More can be seen on the Moda blog.
 They manufactured these tins about two years ago, but I have it on good authority that if you are resourceful, you can find them on Etsy, Ebay and other places.

 Frivols 12_4